-The marijuana industry has always had a bit of an identity crisis in terms of branding.
+The CBD and cannabis industries have always had a bit of an identity crisis in terms of branding.
 After all, the plant has both medicinal and euphoria-inducing properties, so it appeals to different types of people for different purposes.
 Will your target consumers use it to have a good time, to medicate, or a little bit of both?
 If it’s both, how do you straddle that line?
 Are your competitors simply natural remedies and over-the-counter medicines, or are they alcohol and coffee manufacturers as well?

-Manufacturers hoping to successfully market and sell CBD-dominant products must rethink both their development and branding strategies altogether.
-If you are thinking of launching a CBD line, it may be worthwhile to ask yourself the following questions:
+Companies hoping to successfully market and sell CBD products must rethink both their development, marketing, and branding strategies altogether.
+If you are growing a CBD company, it will be worthwhile to ask yourself:

 Is my company and brand aligned with my core consumers?

 This can be a tough question to answer as it requires researching whether your brand resonates to the people you want it to resonate with.
 Confusing or mis-aligned branding to the wrong people can be a heavy cost, both financially and to brand equity.

 What can I do to stand out in a rapidly growing market?